MAZterXP/testwolf/README.md

 Don't hurt MIDI.
 ----------------

-1. If you use an Apogee version of the data files (either registered or shareware), make sure you download the correct .EXE file _or you will get garbled graphics or system crashes_.
-Apogee version 1.4/1.4G's .WL6 data files are _NOT_ compatible with other releases that are also marked "version 1.4", despite the numbering.
-However, the .WL6 data files are identical between both Apogee 1.4 and 1.4G.
-(Also note that the title screen's publisher logo will always say GT in this mod -- this is a sad consequence of id Software providing only one SIGNON.OBJ graphic in their open-source release, and is purely cosmetic.)

-2. If you use wolfdosmpu inside DOSBox, select your MIDI device with the help of [this guide](https://www.dosbox.com/wiki/Configuration:MIDI).
+1. If you use wolfdosmpu inside DOSBox, select your MIDI device with the help of [this guide](https://www.dosbox.com/wiki/Configuration:MIDI).

-3. If your hardware MPU-401 is not being detected, try to set the port via the P option of the BLASTER environment variable.
+2. If your hardware MPU-401 is not being detected, try to set the port via the P option of the BLASTER environment variable.
 Try this even if you don't have a Sound Blaster card.
 (Some Roland MPU-401s and clones may be configured to use a different address instead of the default 330, e.g., 300, 332, etc.)

 ```
          SET BLASTER= ...
 P330 ...

 example: SET BLASTER=A220 I7 D1 T6 P330 H5
 ```
+3. Apogee version 1.4/1.4g's .WL6 data files are _NOT_ compatible with WOLF3DCM.EXE; use WOLF3DRM.EXE instead.
+However, the data files are identical between both Apogee 1.4 and 1.4g.
+The main reason for keeping the Apogee version is for its "Read This" feature, which is missing in the commercial versions and is potentially useful in other mods.
+(Since version 1.20, I have opted to replace the publisher logo in the sign-on screen with the id logo, for all Wolf3D builds.)

+4. __Note on savegames__: Savegames are only compatible between the final commercial (Activision) version of each game (Wolf3D or SoD) and its wolfdosmpu-enhanced counterpart.
+This is simply because the open-source Wolf3D codebase was last used to build these two versions.
+Note that savegames are also incompatible between these final commercial versions and their Apogee, GT and FormGen predecessor versions, because id didn't care (most of their games have been like this).
+Supporting savegame compatibility for the demo SoD and shareware/registered Wolf3D builds of wolfdosmpu will require extensive backporting of community changes, e.g., from the [url=https://bitbucket.org/gamesrc-ver-recreation/wolf3d/"]game source recreation project[/url].
+Maybe in the future -- I also don't want to clutter the code too much.

 Bring "M" on!
 -------------